 Pros of Booking Flights Separately

 - You can fly any airline- You don’t have to stick to the members of one alliance.
+This gives you more flight options.

 - Usually cheaper- Most travelers save money by booking their own tickets.
 The reason is that you can wait for discounts and deals.
 Taking advantage of budget airlines also helps cut costs.